Whom Gods Destroy (Star Trek: The Original Series): Reception

 In 2017, Den of Geek ranked this episode as the 11th worst Star Trek episode of the original series, citing its standard Star Trek plot and Steve Ihnat's overacting.
 Zack Handlen of The A.V.
 Club gave it a C+, saying the episode has a compelling opening but fails to completely deliver on its premise.
-He remarked that while Garth and Marta were good, unpredictable villains, the tension between Kirk and Garth was weak, and there was little at stake once Garth was foiled by the counter sign.
+He remarked that while Garth and Marta were good, unpredictable villains, the tension between Kirk and Garth was weak, and there was little at stake once Garth was foiled by the countersign.

 Censorship

 In the United Kingdom, this episode was excluded from the original airing of the third season, as censors objected both to the torture of Kirk and to a dance performed by Marta in the banquet scene.
 The dance in particular was felt to be inappropriate for children.
 On German television, presumably for similar reasons, the episode was not shown in the series' original run in 1972/73, but was first aired on 9 May 1988.